 Tackling Cybersecurity Challenges

 Designing and installing video surveillance systems poses several critical cybersecurity challenges for security integrators.
-According to Dean Drako, CEO and founder of Eagle Eye Systems, Austin, Texas, antiquated systems and human error are among the primary concerns that need addressing.
+According to Dean Drako, CEO and founder of Eagle Eye Networks, Austin, Texas, antiquated systems and human error are among the primary concerns that need addressing.
 Like any networked device, modern video surveillance equipment is susceptible to hacking, potentially serving as gateways for cybercriminals to infiltrate larger IT networks — a significant security risk.
 To mitigate this risk, it is essential to ensure that all devices are secure and regularly updated with the latest cybersecurity patches.

 Drako emphasizes the prevalence of outdated systems lacking necessary cybersecurity measures within many companies.
 He points out that cybercriminals are more likely to target these older systems, and integrating them with newer technology can exacerbate security vulnerabilities.
 He advises integrators to either upgrade these outdated systems or implement robust security measures to address lingering vulnerabilities that have not been adequately mitigated or patched.